Seal pelts. Who buys them and how are they used?

 Which companies sell finished seal fur coats, accessories, and trinkets?

-The following companies have sold seal skin products.
+The following international fashion companies have sold seal skin products at one time or another.
 Contact them to find out whether their newest collections have them.
 Let them know that you oppose the use of seal skins and will boycott ALL their products until they stop supporting the seal slaughter.

 Birger Christensen